This week: Headshots; to have a border or not?

 Horizontal or vertical?
 Just like sexual positions it doesn’t really matter much as long as both are done well.

-In ACTING: Make It Your Business agents, working actors of film and Broadway discuss extensively headshots that succeed plus display good quality headshot examples (like the ones below):
+In ACTING: Make It Your Business agents, working actors of Hollywood and Broadway discuss extensively headshots that succeed plus display good quality headshot examples.

 Paul Russell’s career as a casting director, director, acting teacher and former actor has spanned nearly thirty years.
 He has worked on projects for major film studios, television networks, and Broadway.
 Paul has taught the business of acting and audition technique at NYU and has spoken at universities including Yale, Temple and the University of the Arts.
 He writes a column for Back Stage and is the author of ACTING: Make It Your Business – How to Avoid Mistakes and Achieve Success as a Working Actor.
 For more information, please visit www.PaulRussell.net.